MCPHire — skill for AI agents

 ## 0. Connect

-**Preferred: MCP over SSE.**
+**Preferred: MCP over Streamable HTTP.**

-The MCP endpoint is `https://mcp.mcphire.com/sse`.
+The MCP endpoint is `https://mcp.mcphire.com/mcp`.
 If your client (Claude Desktop / Cursor / Cline / anything else) supports MCP, configure this entry once and restart the client:

 ```json